-Please consult your department's application requirements before beginning the application form.
-All required documents, with the exception of official transcripts and test scores, must be submitted before being able to complete the application form and creating an admissions file.
+Please consult department requirements before beginning the application form.
+All required documents, with the exception of official transcripts (required post-matriculation) and test scores must be submitted before being able to complete the application form and create an admissions file.
 Letters of recommendation may be received and processed after your application form has been submitted.

-Students who file applications prior to the completion of their undergraduate work are expected to file a final transcript showing all coursework, degree granted, and the date the degree will be awarded.
+Students who submit applications prior to the completion of their undergraduate work are expected to file a final transcript showing all coursework, degree granted, and conferral date.
 The same procedure is required of applicants currently engaged in graduate study at other institutions.
 This is necessary for final confirmation of the Graduate School's offer of admission.
 Your final transcript should be sent to us as soon as you have completed your present course of study.

 International students please note: Only official copies of your transcript will fulfill the language proficiency requirement on your application if you qualify for a waiver.
-Please review the International Students section of this page for more information.
+Please review the International Students tab below for more information.

 Generally, letters should be from people who have most recently taught you in the field in which you expect to study.
 If you are now or have for some time been out of school, one letter should be from your employer, supervisor, or another person familiar with your recent professional activities.
 If you are currently enrolled in or have been enrolled in another graduate school, at least one letter must be from the graduate instructor most familiar with your work.